-In the Fall of 2001, Trinity High School became the only school in the region to offer a House System.
-Common in European schools, the system, “places students into smaller communities to increase opportunities for student leadership and adult mentoring,” said Dan Zoeller, Trinity’s Principal.
+In the fall of 2001, Trinity High School became the only school in the region to offer a House System.
+Common in European schools, the system “places students into smaller communities to increase opportunities for student leadership and adult mentoring,” said Dr. Dan Zoeller, Trinity’s principal.

 For more about our house system, contact:

 Began in the 2016-17 school year, the Trinity Argentinian Exchange program has become a major success!
 Argentinian students from Colegio Santa Ethnea visit Trinity in February (their summer break) and each student stays with a host family from Trinity.
 Normally five...

 For Trinity seniors, Nathan Willkie and Isaac McQuillen, their respective journeys to the Naval Academy share some common themes.
 Willkie grew up in a military family in Hawaii and knew he wanted to attend the USNA when a Midshipman visited his school.
 “I had made up...

 (Picture from left to right: Matthew Chou, Preston Romanov, Gus Boyer, Michael Chou, Walker Evans) Congratulations to the Speech and Debate Rocks for another strong performance this year.
 Five Rocks traveled to Northern Kentucky this past weekend to compete in the...